-Ecola State Park: Hike from the viewpoint to Indian Beach or go further north on this portion of the Oregon Coast trail to a hiker’s camp and Tillamook Rock Lighthouse viewpoint.
+Ecola State Park: Hike from the viewpoint to Indian Beach, or go farther north on this portion of the Oregon Coast Trail to a hiker’s camp and Tillamook Rock Lighthouse viewpoint.

 From here, I would make tracks for the Three Capes Scenic Loop southwest of Tillamook, which includes: